-- (n) The Board's functions rather than a general statement (which could be disclosed simply as the Board's legal obligations under various laws) the 'mandate' of the Board should be set out; - (o) The types of material transactions that require Board approval; - (p) Number and names of independent board members; - (q) Board terms and start date for each term for each director; - (r) What the board does to induct, educate, orient new directors; - (s) Election system of directors and any termination arrangements; - (t) Meeting dates (number of meetings during the year); - (u) Attendance of directors at each meeting; - (v) Whether the board has adopted a written code of ethical business conduct, and if so the text of that code and a statement of how the board monitors compliance; - (w) Minimum number of Board committee meetings per year, the actual number of board meetings, attendance of committees' members and the work of committees and any significant issues arising during the period; - (x) Reference to Module HC and any amendments subsequently made by the CBB; - (y) Review of internal control processes and procedures; - (z) Directors responsibility with regard to the preparation of financial statements; - (aa) Board of Directors whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution; and - (bb) Banks are encouraged to maintain a website.
-If a bank does not have a website, it must state in the Annual Report how it will make all relevant information available to shareholders and other stakeholders on a timely basis. - PD-1.3.8A With regards to corporate governance, banks are subject to additional disclosure requirements on corporate governance, whereby such disclosure are for the benefit of shareholders (See Chapter PD-6).
+- (m) Ownership of shares by government; - (n) The Board's functions rather than a general statement (which could be disclosed simply as the Board's legal obligations under various laws) the 'mandate' of the Board should be set out; - (o) The types of material transactions that require Board approval; - (p) Number and names of independent board members; - (q) Board terms and start date for each term for each director; - (r) What the board does to induct, educate, orient new directors; - (s) Election system of directors and any termination arrangements; - (t) Meeting dates (number of meetings during the year); - (u) Attendance of directors at each meeting; - (v) Whether the board has adopted a written code of ethical business conduct, and if so the text of that code and a statement of how the board monitors compliance; - (w) Minimum number of Board committee meetings per year, the actual number of board meetings, attendance of committees' members and the work of committees and any significant issues arising during the period; - (x) Reference to Module HC and any amendments subsequently made by the CBB, including explanation and nature of any noncompliance with Module HC in accordance with Paragraph HC-A.1.8; - (y) Review of internal control processes and procedures; - (z) Directors responsibility with regard to the preparation of financial statements; - (aa) Board of Directors whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution; - (bb) Banks are encouraged to maintain a website.
+If a bank does not have a website, it must state in the Annual Report how it will make all relevant information available to shareholders and other stakeholders on a timely basis; - (cc) Aggregate remuneration paid to board members; - (dd) Remuneration policy of the bank for board members and senior management; and - (ee) Aggregate remuneration paid to senior management. - PD-1.3.8A With regards to corporate governance, banks are subject to additional disclosure requirements on corporate governance, whereby such disclosure are for the benefit of shareholders (See Chapter PD-6).